Alladin and the Wonderful Lamp (1957 film): Production

 The film is an adaptation of the story of Aladdin from One Thousand and One Nights.
 It was directed by T. R. Raghunath, produced by M. L. Pathy under Jai Sakthi Pictures, and simultaneously filmed in Tamil as Allavudeenum Arputha Vilakkum, Telugu as Allavuddin Adbhuta Deepam, and in Hindi as Alladdin Ka Chirag.
 Alladin and the Wonderful Lamp was used as the English title for the trilingual.
 The screenplay was written by Raghunath and V. Srinivasan.
 Akkineni Nageswara Rao starred as the title character.
 R. Sampath was the cinematographer, and S. A. Murugesan worked as editor.
 The sequence of the song "Seladum Neerodai Meethe" and its Telugu version was shot in Gevacolor, as the censor certificate of this film states as partly coloured.
 The Telugu version marked the first Telugu film to have colour sequence.

 Soundtrack

-The soundtrack composed by S. Rajeswara Rao & S. Hanumantha Rao.
+The soundtrack was composed by S. Rajeswara Rao & S. Hanumantha Rao.